Yeast Diaper Rash: Causes, Symptoms, And Treatment

 Once your baby’s rash is gone, you can ditch the antifungal cream.
 However, the rest of these tips are still good practices to stick with to help keep your baby’s skin clean and healthy.

-Diaper Cream with Olive Oil and Aloe is a talc-free, EWG Verified formula that calms your baby’s bottom and leaves a moisturizing layer on their skin to soothe and diminish redness at every diaper change.
+Diaper Cream with Olive Oil and Aloe is a talc-free formula that calms your baby’s bottom and leaves a moisturizing layer on their skin to soothe and diminish redness at every diaper change.
+With organic olive oil and aloe vera, it's safe for even the most sensitive skin.

 Careful Care For Baby’s Bum